knobs-dials/phplatex/README.md

 Caveats
-- Won't work on safe-mode PHP  (common enough on cheaper shared hosting)
+- Won't work on safe-mode PHP  (common enough on cheap shared hosting)
 - Fails on TeX that is more than one page.
   Should not bother you for most things that are inline.
   Workaround: use \small or \footnotesize and a larger DPI setting.